 DIVERSIFICATION

-The investment portfolio shall be diversified to eliminate the risk of loss resulting from over concentration of assets in a specific maturity, a specific issuer or a specific class of securities.
+The investment portfolio shall be diversified to eliminate the risk of loss resulting from excess concentration of assets in a specific maturity, a specific issuer or a specific class of securities.
 Maturities selected shall provide for stability of income and reasonable liquidity.
 Diversification strategies shall be determined and revised periodically by the Investment Committee.

 Investment maturities for funds shall be scheduled to coincide with projected cash flow needs, taking into account large routine expenditures (payroll, bond payments) as well as considering sizable blocks of anticipated revenue (property tax apportionment, consolidated tax distributions).
+Maturities or needs for funds will also consider the needs of other pool participants/entities whose funds are invested.
 Any known, but non-routine, expenses and revenues will also be considered.

 SAFEKEEPING AND COLLATERALIZATION